Batch Image Processor

 - Save custom presets

-- Download all as ZIP
+- Download all as a single ZIP

 How many images can I process at once?